-Every good aspiring CPA has probably asked him or herself, are my CPA review course expenses and fees tax deductible?
-I will admit that I thought about this too when I was shelling out thousands of dollars to pay for my CPA prep course.
+Every good aspiring CPA has probably asked him or herself, are my CPA review course fees and expenses tax deductible?
+I will admit that I thought about this too when I was shelling out thousands of dollars to pay for my AICPA-approved CPA prep course.

 Unfortunately, the IRS has ruled on several occasions that CPA review course costs are non-deductible because becoming a CPA is deemed to be starting a new trade or profession.

-If you are like me, you are probably thinking there has to be some way to deduct these costs.
+If you are like me, you are probably thinking there has to be some way to deduct these CPA exam application fees and costs.
 Maybe there’s a loophole or a different way to look at this.
 That’s a fair point.

 That being said, let’s look at the different scenarios.

 Can You Deduct CPA Review Expenses on Your Tax Return?

 Basically, there are two different ways you can look at the cost of buying a CPA prep course.
 It can either be considered an educational expense or an unreimbursed business expense.